 Before the proliferation of wine bars on Magnolia Avenue, there was Winslow’s, the small restaurant/wine retailer in an old gas station named for the co-owner’s blue heeler dog.
 The tabletop fire pits on the patio pair well with dinner, wine or brunch!
 Join the wine club and get discounts on bottles consumed on the patio, in the restaurant, or for take-out.

-Tim Love’s little ‘shed on the Trinity has several real wood-burning fireplaces outdoors on the patio facing the river, augmented by a handful of electric heaters.
-The back porch includes its own bar.
-The gravel areas are specifically dog-friendly –– there’s even a fancy (albeit limited) menu for your pooch.
+Tim Love’s little ‘shed on the Trinity has several real wood-burning fireplaces outdoors on the patio facing the river.
+The back porch includes its own bar and the gravel areas are specifically dog-friendly –– there’s even a fancy (albeit limited) menu for your pooch.